viniciustoni/version-bump-action/README.md

 * `git-email`: The email address each commit should be associated with.
 Defaults to a github provided noreply address
 * `git-username`: The GitHub username each commit should be associated with.
 Defaults to `version-bump[github-action]`
 * `git-committer`: Who should be the committer? defined git [BOT] or last committer [USER]
-* `pom-path`: The path within your directory the pom.xml you intended to change is located.
-* `gradle-path`: The path within your directory the build.gradle you intended to change is located.
-* `repo-build`: Using MAVEN or GRADLE to bump version
 * `auto-version-bump`: Should we bump the version on every commit?
 * `auto-version-bump-splitter`: Version splitter for auto bump
 * `auto-version-bump-suffix`: Version suffix for auto bump